Business Migration Visa Program

 You must be nominated by an Australian State or Territory government agency, before being invited to apply for this visa.
 The State or Territory government agency that nominates you must not withdraw their nomination after you apply, or we will be unable to grant you a visa.

-This provisional visa requires you to invest at least AUD1.5 million in an Australian State or Territory and maintain business or investment activity in Australia.
+This provisional visa requires you to have a qualifying business, or eligible invest at least AUD1.5 million.
 Stay for four years and three months.

 You must be nominated by an Australian State or Territory government agency before being invited to apply for this visa.
 The State or Territory government agency that nominates you must not withdraw their nomination after you apply, or we will be unable to grant you a visa.

-Have managed a qualifying business or investments to the value of at least AUD1.5million.
-Have assets of AUD2.25 million.
+Have business and personal assets of AUD2.5 million.
 Make an investment of AUD1.5 million in your nominating State or Territory.

 You must have at least three years' experience managing one or more qualifying businesses or eligible investments; have a successful record of eligible investment or qualifying business activity; and have demonstrated a high level of management skill in relation to the eligible investment or qualifying business activity.
 You must score at least 65 points on the points test.
 You must have a genuine intention to live for at least two years in the State or Territory in which you have made the investment application.